Chapter 7 - Employment Problems: Informal Resolution and Grievance Procedures

 - Reconciliation Period.
 Following receipt of the written statement of grievance, there shall be a period of 20 working days, unless modified by mutual agreement, during which attempts shall be made to resolve the matter.
 At the request of either party, a conference shall be held during this period.

 - Written Response.
 Following these initial resolution efforts, a written response to the formal grievance must be made to the grievant by the department chair or unit head, or designee within 20 working days of receipt of written grievance with copies to the dean or director, the Secretary of the Academic Staff, and the Office of Human Resources.
-This response must also notify the grievant of his or her right of appeal under 7.02.D.2.
+This response must also notify the grievant of their right of appeal under 7.02.D.2.

 - Step 2 – Appeal to Dean, Director, or Designee.